karaoke-dev/karaoke/README.md

 Please note that this project doesn't have much of a [demo](https://github.com/karaoke-dev/sample-beatmap) currently available, and most of the lyrics are written in Japanese, so we recommend looking around this project to find new features instead of actually using it, unless you understand / speak Japanese.

+Also, another reason for looking around is that this project is not stable.
+I hope users don't start using it until most of the bugs are fixed, and the editor has been implemented.

 If you run into any problems, you can shoot us an email (support@karaoke.dev) or send me a message on [Discord](https://discord.gg/ga2xZXk).
 I will typically reply faster on Discord.

 And feel free to report any bugs if found.